Weather Forecast Prague

 Winter in Prague is usually cold - there's no getting around it.

-I can be the cheapest time to visit, but that doesn't keep you warm outside.
-Outside of the holidays, there are plenty of deals to be found.
+It can be the cheapest time to visit, but that doesn't keep you warm outside.

 Pack warm items: gloves, hat, scarf, coat, warm socks and shoes.
-Snow is more common in January and February, but the city center streets are cleared pretty quickly.
+Snow is more common in January and February, but the city center of Prague gets cleared pretty quickly.